faysalrafeeq/StockSentimentAnalysis/README.md

 # NLP Stock-Sentiment-Analysis
-### Techniques used for classification is Ngram( Bag of words), CLeaning thrugh regular expression and RandomForest Classifier
+### Techniques used for classification is Ngram( Bag of words), Cleaning through regular expression and RandomForest Classifier